 Some tasks spawn subtasks.
 The progress window displays an overall progress entry in the parent task (1), and a sub progress entry for each child task (2).

-Monitoring subtasks can help you determine which part of a complex task takes the most time.
+Monitor subtasks to determine which part of a complex task takes the most time.
 This is useful for operations like lightmap baking, which can have hundreds of subtasks.

 Background tasks can have the following statuses: